Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Obtaining information from the user
 -----------------------------------

-It's their API url that you need to call with the authenticated client.
+It's their API url that you need to call with the authorised client.
 The code for that is:

 ~~~go
 resp, err := client.Get("https://www.googleapis.com/oauth2/v3/userinfo")